Josip Broz Tito: Family and personal life

-His next relationship was with Herta Haas, whom he married in 1940.
-Broz left for Belgrade after the April War, leaving Haas pregnant.
+His next relationship was with Anna Koenig, whom he married in 1936 and who died in 1937.

+In 1940, he married Herta Haas.
+Tito left for Belgrade after the April War, leaving Haas pregnant.
 In May 1941, she gave birth to their son, Aleksandar "Mišo" Broz.
-All throughout his relationship with Haas, Tito had maintained a promiscuous life and had a parallel relationship with Davorjanka Paunović, who, under the codename "Zdenka", served as a courier in the resistance and subsequently became his personal secretary.
+Throughout his relationship with Haas, Tito maintained a promiscuous life and had a parallel relationship with Davorjanka Paunović, who, under the codename "Zdenka Horvat", served as a courier in the resistance and became his personal secretary.
 Haas and Tito suddenly parted company in 1943 in Jajce during the second meeting of AVNOJ after she reportedly walked in on him and Davorjanka.
 The last time Haas saw Broz was in 1946.
 Davorjanka died of tuberculosis in 1946, and Tito insisted that she be buried in the backyard of the Beli Dvor, his Belgrade residence.

 His best-known wife was Jovanka Broz.
-Tito was just shy of his 60th birthday, while she was 27, when they finally married in April 1952, with state security chief Aleksandar Ranković as the best man.
-Their eventual marriage came about somewhat unexpectedly since Tito actually rejected her some years earlier when his confidante Ivan Krajacic brought her in originally.
-At that time, she was in her early 20s, and Tito objected to her energetic personality.
-Not one to be discouraged easily, Jovanka continued working at Beli Dvor, where she managed the staff and eventually got another chance.
-Their relationship was not a happy one, however.
-It had gone through many, often public, ups and downs with episodes of infidelities and even allegations of preparation for a coup d'état by the latter pair.
-Certain unofficial reports suggest Tito and Jovanka even formally divorced in the late 1970s, shortly before his death.
-However, during Tito's funeral, she was officially present as his wife and later claimed rights for inheritance.
-The couple did not have any children.
+Tito was just shy of his 60th birthday and she was 27 when they married in April 1952, with state security chief Aleksandar Ranković as the best man.
+Their marriage came about somewhat unexpectedly since Tito actually rejected her some years earlier when his confidante Ivan Stevo Krajačić originally presented her to him.
+At that time, she was in her early 20s, and Tito objected to her upbeat personality.
+Not one to be easily discouraged, Jovanka continued working at Beli Dvor, where she managed the staff and eventually got another chance.
+But their relationship was not happy.
+It had gone through many, often public, ups and downs, with episodes of infidelity and even allegations of preparation for a coup d'état by the latter pair.
+Certain unofficial reports suggest Tito and Jovanka formally divorced in the late 1970s, shortly before his death, but during Tito's funeral, she was present in an official capacity as his wife and later claimed inheritance rights.
+The couple had no children.

-Tito's grandchildren include Saša Broz, a theatre director in Croatia; Svetlana Broz, a cardiologist and writer in Bosnia and Herzegovina; Josip Broz – Joška, a politician in Serbia; Edvard Broz and Natali Klasevski, an artisan of Bosnia and Herzegovina.
+Tito's grandchildren include Saša Broz, a theatre director in Croatia; Svetlana Broz, a cardiologist and writer in Bosnia and Herzegovina; Josip Broz (better-known as Joška Broz), a politician in Serbia; Edvard Broz and Natali Klasevski, an artisan of Bosnia and Herzegovina.